 Section A. Workload.
-A full-time summer session workload shall consist of no more than six (6) credit hours.
-The total workload over summer session shall not exceed (sixteen) 16 credits.
+The total workload over summer session shall not exceed sixteen (16) credits.

-A full-time alternative session workload shall consist of no more than six (6) credit hours.
 The total workload for all alternative sessions shall not exceed sixteen (16) credits.

 Section B. Summer Session Defined.
 Summer session shall consist of the time between the last day of spring semester and the first day of fall semester, or any portion thereof.
 For nine-month faculty, summer session shall mean any time during the fiscal year that falls outside of the faculty member's nine-month appointment year, excluding breaks within the academic year.